cnngraphics/laravel-livewire-fun/README.md

 # This is not for production
-# This is not for production
+# Laravel admin dashboard practive with Livewire

 # This is not for production
 # This is not for production